Loading lesson…

 The big idea: vocabulary instruction works through repetition, context, and connection.
 AI generates the scaffold; students build the understanding through use.

-What is the core idea behind "Vocabulary Scaffolding: Building Word Knowledge That Sticks"?
+What is the main idea of "Vocabulary Scaffolding: Building Word Knowledge That Sticks"?

-Which best describes the scope of "Vocabulary Scaffolding: Building Word Knowledge That Sticks"?
+Which action would help you apply "Vocabulary Scaffolding: Building Word Knowledge That Sticks" responsibly?